Straight pride: Boston, Massachusetts, United States (2019)

-The group Super Happy Fun America (SHFA) organized an August 31 "Straight Pride Parade" that attracted several hundred participants and thousands of protesters.
+The group Super Happy Fun America (SHFA) organized an August 2019 "Straight Pride Parade" that attracted several hundred participants and thousands of protesters.
 Counter-protesters vastly outnumbered attendees of the parade.
-SHFA called the event "a response to the 'identity politics' of the left."
-Emerson College's president M. Lee Pelton warned about the event, as the parade route, starting at Copley Square and ending at Boston City Hall, borders the college campus.
-He said the event represents "fear and ignorance, humanity's most potent cocktail, masquerading as freedom of speech" in response to which SHFA organizer Samson Racioppi asked for a retraction and apology.
+SHFA called the event "a response to the identity politics of the left".
+Emerson College's president M. Lee Pelton warned about the event, as the parade route bordered the college campus, starting at Copley Square and ending at Boston City Hall.
+He said the event represented "fear and ignorance, humanity's most potent cocktail, masquerading as freedom of speech".
+SHFA organizer Samson Racioppi responded by asking for a retraction and apology.

 The SHFA group was created in 2017 by Kyle Chapman, who founded the group Fraternal Order of the Alt-Knights a week after the Charlottesville Unite the Right riot.
-Staff include president John Hugo, former Republican Congressional candidate; and vice president Mark Sahady, "a member of the right-wing group Resist Marxism, who has organized several right-wing demonstrations in the past."
+Staff includes president John Hugo, a former Republican Congressional candidate, and vice president Mark Sahady, "a member of the right-wing group Resist Marxism, who has organized several right-wing demonstrations in the past".
 SHFA announced the event in June 2019.
 Racioppi, Sahady, and Hugo contacted the police in early July 2019 when envelopes filled with glitter were mailed to them.
-One of the event's attendees, Marky Hutt, previously founded a group for gay Trump supporters; he said the organizers of the Straight Pride event had invited him to attend, and he was present at the event with his fiancé.
+One of the event's attendees, Marky Hutt, had previously founded a group for gay Trump supporters; he said the organizers of the Straight Pride event had invited him to attend, and he was present at the event with his fiancé.

-Thirty-four counter-protesters were arrested at the event.
-Boston city councillor Michelle Wu suggested that police tactics and choice of equipment raised tensions between police and counter-protesters.
+Thirty-six counter-protesters were arrested at the event.
+Boston City Councillor Michelle Wu suggested that police tactics and choice of equipment raised tensions between police and counter-protesters.

 Boise, Idaho, United States (2025)

 The Heterosexual Awesomeness Festival, or Hetero Awesome Fest, was a two-day straight pride event held in Boise, Idaho, in June 2025.
 The festival was held at Cecil D. Andrus Park.
 It had a budget of $85,000.
 Dozens of people attended the festival.

 The festival was organized by Mark Fitzpatrick, who has also organized Heterosexual Awesomeness Month and started the 501(c)(3) organization Heterosexual Awesomeness Inc. According to The Hill, Fitzpatrick was "inspired to create the June events when he and his family were discussing how to spend his daughter's birthday last year.
 He said they could not go to downtown Boise, where Pride events were held."
-During the event, singer-songwriter Daniel Hamrick (also known as Archer Flynn) tricked organizers by performing "Boy", which has been described as "a haunting piece about a trans child enduring forced conformity and societal cruelty".
+During the event, singer-songwriter Daniel Hamrick (also known as Archer Flynn) tricked organizers by performing the song "Boy", which has been described as "a haunting piece about a trans child enduring forced conformity and societal cruelty".
 He wore a T-shirt with the text "Keep Canyon County Queer" and a jacket with rainbow patches.
 Fitzpatrick removed the singer from the stage.

+Kraków, Poland (2026)

+Since early 2026, an informal group called "Polska Hetero" ("Hetero Poland") has been throwing a public party near the Kraków Cloth Hall.